Research at CIM

 3. To develop new immunomodulatory prevention and treatment strategies for human infectious diseases

 Although many approaches to producing new vaccines have been initiated, systematic evaluation and optimization have proceeded slowly, in part because of factors such as the expense and complexities in advancing new candidate vaccines into phase I/II trials and scientific challenges.

 Importantly, techniques for eliciting immunogenicity in new vaccines are lacking and sorely in need of complementary, safe adjuvants to help them reach full potential.
 Likewise, antigens must be optimized to yield the strongest possible immune responses.
 Vaccine-oriented projects focus particularly on optimizing strategies for TBE, yellow fever and enterovirus vaccination.
 However, several efforts presented here are equally applicable to vaccines against other major pathogens, e.g., HCV, influenza virus, and M. tuberculosis.

 The research groups at CIM are divided into eight specific research competence areas.
-Many of the groups are active within several of the areas.
+However many of the groups are active within several areas.